phillip-kruger/phillip-kruger.github.io/_posts/2017-12-13-some_factory_examples.md

 bigimg: "/images/Some_factory_examples/banner.jpg"
 ---

-Every now and then I find myself scratching though some of my old code to find that example "where I did that factory like thing".
+Every now and then I find myself scratching through some of my old code to find that example "where I did that factory like thing".

 When this happened again last week I decided to just find all examples and create an [example project](https://github.com/phillip-kruger/factories-example) and blog post about it.